StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 ## Step 1: Forking the Github Project

-I built a bare-bones [personal site with wiki capabilities](https://github.com/StrikingLoo/Personal-Wiki-Site-Setup) by stripping away all the content from this site.
+I built a template for a [personal site with a Digital Garden](https://github.com/StrikingLoo/Personal-Wiki-Site-Setup) by stripping away all the content from this site and changing the design.

 You can fork it in Github, which allows you to basically copy paste all of my code and then edit on top of it.
 You are free to edit away any part of it or just leave it all as-is and start using the wiki right away.